 The correct functioning of the infection control system is one of the most crucial conditions for ensuring the safety of patients and the quality of care in a medical institution.
 This has acquired a special role in the context of the COVID-19 pandemic, when the creation of epidemiological conditions of well-being in a medical institution is a key tool in the fight against the nosocomial transmission of coronavirus infection.
 In accordance with the Infection Control Strategy and new key guidelines of the WHO, health facilities must meet the criteria for ensuring epidemiological well-being.
 Disadvantages in terms of their effectiveness, in today's realities, create a problem not only for patients and staff of this institution, but can also cause a worsening of the epidemic situation in the country.

 In light of this, a draft amendment was prepared to review the operation of the infectious disease control system in hospitals through “a tool for assessing the functioning of the infectious disease control system in inpatient medical institutions as part of state health programs” and, in the event of non-compliance with the criteria, the status of the supplier of the state program is suspended for a certain period of time until the conditions for infection control are accordingly met.
 The inpatient infection control system will be verified by the LEPL - State Regulation Agency of Medical Activities, which will complete verification report with a questionnaire and send it to the LEPL - Social Service Agency for the procedures for the suspension of program provider status in the situation of non-compliance.
-The date of the amendments to come into force is November 1, 2020.

 Among the requirements of the updated assessment tool are: All inpatients must have a pandemic and/or epidemic response plan, one trained person who will administer and coordinate the process as required.
 This personnel will be responsible for preparing and conducting triage, identifying resources, supplies and personal protective equipment needed, monitoring replenishment and expenditure, overseeing the training and strengthening of human resources in coordination with the infection controller and epidemiologist, and regular monitoring of the health of staff working in inpatient care.